Patient Flow in Action

 I would like to thank Dr Kendall Bein, an emergency physician from Royal Prince Alfred Hospital, for devising this elegant analogy for access block.

 This makes sense in the hospital context.
-Surgeons understand patient flow – because they need beds to operate.
-Paediatricians also manage flow well, because they can only admit patients to beds on designated children’s wards.
+The ED represents the over-grazed commons, where patient demand backs-up when other services are overloaded.
+Surgeons understand patient flow, because they need available beds to operate – and planned surgery will be cancelled when beds are filled by other services.
+Paediatricians also manage flow relatively well because they can only admit patients to beds on designated children’s wards.
 Maybe we need to get back to home wards?
-Or, at least, very deliberately allocate a bed base to each inpatient medical team?
+Or, at least, very deliberately allocate a numeric or geographic bed base to each inpatient medical team?

 Access to senior decision-makers

 Lack of timely access to senior decision-makers, especially consultant doctors, is a major problem that creates duplication and delays.
-Access is hampered by clinical hierarchies and competing priorities.
+Access to senior decision-makers is hampered by clinical hierarchies and competing priorities.
 The on-call gastroenterologist might be busy doing a scope.
 The orthopaedic registrar is in clinic.
-The mental health clinical nurse consultant has to wait to talk to the psychiatry registrar who has to review the patient himself before talking to the consultant psychiatrist.
+The mental health clinical nurse consultant has to wait to talk to the psychiatry registrar who has to review the patient himself before speaking with the consultant psychiatrist.

 A word of caution.
 You need to be mindful of providing teaching and learning opportunities for clinicians in training.
 Most health professions still follow an apprenticeship model.
 While you need senior clinicians to make decisions, you need to make sure that junior clinicians are not cut out of the loop entirely.
 They need to learn how and why clinical decisions are made.